-Gouach's core business being the design and manufacture of eco-designed and repairable batteries for heavier applications, it was a natural fit to collaborate with Innov8 on the small repairable battery segment.
+As Gouach's core business being to design and manufacture repairable and eco-designed batteries for heavier applications, it was only a natural fit to collaborate with Innov8 on the small repairable battery segment.

 Creating a circular economy for batteries

-Beyond a meaningful industrial cooperation, this partnership responds to a logic of circular economy of micromobility batteries that has not yet been implemented in France.
+Apart from being a logical industrial cooperation, the Lime-Gouach partnership responds to the need for a circular economy of micromobility batteries that has yet to be seen in France.
 The recovery of battery cells destined to be thrown away offers a sustainable solution in their decarbonation.

 Thanks to this partnership, several tens of thousands of cells will be used to manufacture new batteries instead of being thrown away.
 Tons of electronic waste will be avoided and rare metals will be recovered in Europe.

-The reuse of components from end-of-life batteries is also a response to the rising cost of lithium-ion cells and to France's sovereignty in this area.
+The reuse of components from end-of-life batteries also responds to the rising cost of lithium-ion cells and to France's dominance in this field.